cascarree/mvTCR_interpretability/README.md

 receptor sequence, which genes and which CDR3 positions place it in its antigen's region of that space?

 Course project, M.Sc.
-Computer Science — Deep Learning in the Clinic.
+Computer Science; Deep Learning in the Clinic.

 ---